PunchThrough/bean-docs/src/node-red/bean-nodes.md

 ### Acceleration Node

 Sending any message to the accel node will result in a query to the Bean for accelerometer data.
-Check out this example where a blank inject node is used to trigger the node execution.
+Check out this example where a blank inject node is used to trigger the accelerometer reading.

 {{{img_rel this 'example-accel-node.png' 'Accel Node' '100%'}}}

-### Injecting and Debugging Flows

-Two important nodes for creating flows are the Inject and Debug nodes.
-The Inject node allows you to start a flow by clicking a button or with a set time interval.
-The Debug node allows you to view the messages that are passed from node to node.

-{{{img_rel this 'inject.png' 'Inject Node' '70%'}}}
+__Note__: The acceleration reading is three fixed point numbers representing g-forces for X, Y and Z axis.

+### Temperature Node

+This node behaves in a very similar way to the accel node.
+Any message results in a query to the Bean for temperature data.
+Below is an example that uses the inject node to trigger the temperature reading.

-{{{img_rel this 'debug.png' 'Debug Node' '70%'}}}
+{{{img_rel this 'example-temp-node.png' 'Temp Node' '100%'}}}

+__Note__: The temperature reading is in __celsius__.

 ## Next Steps